 Better smile, better health

 The OHSU School of Dentistry's Orthodontic clinic is committed to providing the highest quality orthodontic treatment for children and adults.
-Services are provided for correction of relatively minor to the most severe orthodontic problems.
-Our clinic is a state-of-the-art facility that overlooks downtown Portland where we provide treatment using traditional or esthetic (white) braces, as well as clear aligners.
+Services are provided for the correction of relatively minor to the most severe orthodontic problems.
+Our clinic is a state-of-the-art facility that overlooks downtown Portland where we provide treatment using traditional or esthetic (white) braces and clear aligners.

 To become a patient, we offer free initial screenings (initial exams or consultations) to evaluate your treatment needs daily.